prmr/SoftwareDesign/modules/Module-05.md

 3. Implement the solution using the [module's source code samples](../artifacts/module-05/module05) as a template.
 When you solve this exercise, executing the main method of the `BridgeDealer` class should show a graphical window where card icons are laid out according to your solution.

 4. (+) Write unit tests for the `getIconHeight()` and `getIconWidth()` method using stubs.

+5. Make the [Hand](artifacts/module-02/comp303m02/Hand.java) class cloneable.
+Write a small driver program that creates a new `Hand` object and clones it.
+Create a UML object diagram to represent a cloned Hand.
+Use the debugger to verify the correctness of your diagram.

 ---

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>